The simplest minimal subtraction for massive scalar field theory: The Callan-Symanzik equation from minimal subtraction

 \subsubsection{From $\mu_{0}$ (through $\mu$) to m}

-Let us examine how to get to $m$ starting from $\mu_{0}$, the original bare mass parameter in the Lagrangian density.
-To start with, let us employ the $PDT$ in order to outline symbolically $\mu$ as a function of $\mu_{0}$.
-In order to extract the dimensionful dependence of the bare coupling constant, we write $\lambda= \mu_{0}^{-\epsilon} \bar{u}_{0}$.
+The question is how to get to $m$ starting from $\mu_{0}$, the original bare mass parameter in the Lagrangian density.
+First, let us employ the $PDT$ to outline symbolically $\mu$ as a function of $\mu_{0}$.
+To extract the dimensionful dependence of the bare coupling constant, we write $\lambda= \mu_{0}^{-\epsilon} \bar{u}_{0}$.
 Therefore, we find